usamec/cntk-rs/README.md

 * Training fully connected feedforward, convolutional and recurrent network (have to test bidirectional though).
 * Saving and loading the model.
 * Code for most operations. - Almost all, except couple of helpers.
+* Demo of seq2seq model training.

 ## Planned in future

-* Demo of seq2seq model training.
 * Finish all operations.
-* Add more examples and documentation. (like seq2seq with word embeddings).
 * Catch all relevant C++ exceptions
 * Better build scripts.
 * Figure out whether we want NDArrayView or go directly from Rust data to Value and back.